 Can I setup alerts for specific aircraft?

-No; you can configure timing for when you get high or low priority alerts by text or email (or opt out of them entirely), but JetTip doesn’t offer configurable alerts for specific aircraft.
+No; you can configure timing for when you get high or low priority alerts via the JetTip app or email (or opt out of them entirely), but JetTip doesn’t offer configurable alerts for specific aircraft.
 FlightAware offers a handful of alerts for free; FlightRadar24 offers customizable alerts for a modest fee; both are fantastic apps that compliment JetTip very nicely.

 What about glitches?

 As with any data entered by humans, information coming from the flight data providers is subject to error - JetTip can filter out repetitive issues and prevent many one-off's, but a few will get through from time to time.
 If you get an alert in error, please send an email so filters can be adjusted.